YagizBasaran/ai-dj/README.md

 - For code changes: ```docker compose up --build web``` again because no auto-refresh here (Gunicorn)

 ## 2.3.
 Extra Files
-- Add .env file and put your YOUTUBE_API_KEY="..." for generating the key follow these steps:
+- Add .env file and put your Gemini key as GOOGLE_API_KEY= "... and "YOUTUBE_API_KEY="..." for generating the Youtube Api key follow these steps:

 How to Get Free YouTube API Key: